How Does a Septic Tank Work

 Finding A Septic Tank Expert

-Septic systems can’t last forever.
+Septic tanks can’t last forever.
 Eventually, maintenance by a professional needs to be done to keep the septic tank working correctly.
-Call a contractor at any sign of problems with the septic system, but they also should be doing routine maintenance to your septic tank.
+Call a contractor at any sign of problems with the septic tank, but they also should be doing routine maintenance to your septic tank.
 Every three to five years, you need to have a contractor perform a septic tank pumping.
 The solid waste in your tank will build up over time and there won’t be enough room in the tank for anymore waste.
 Having your septic tank pumped routinely will be a way to ensure a long healthy life for your septic system.